Prologue to

 Feynman goes on to explain that education is the premier Cargo Cult science.
 The irony is that if we apply Feynman's description to those who influence educational practices, Hirsch would be in that wooden hut, sitting in the first seat with the biggest sticks on his "headphone."
 He simply lacks educational literacy.
 He may be well intentioned, but he believes in magic and has no knowledge of what works or why it works.

-Mr. Menashi never responded, which could mean:
+Mr. Menashi never responded.

-PS The Feynman book has another super chapter on education, "Judging Books by Their covers."
+P.S.
+The Feynman book has another super chapter on education, "Judging Books by Their covers."
 In that chapter, Feynman agrees to review science text books.
 One book was completely blank.

 "It turned out that the blank book had a rating by some of the other members!
 They couldn't believe it was blank, because they had a rating.
 In fact, the rating for the missing book was a little bit higher than for the two others.
 The fact that there was nothing in the book had nothing to do with the rating."